 Jakki: Sounds good.

-Baylee: There’s a lot of terms in types of styles for drags, from Drag Queens to Drag Kings, to Glamor Queens, and others or no- Male Impersonators, Comedy Queens, Bearded Queens, Queer Artists, Bio-Queens and Camp Queens among others.
-Are there particular labels you would use to characterize your drag?
+Baylee: There’s a lot of terms and types of styles for drags, from Drag Queens to Drag Kings, to Glamor Queens, and others or no- Male Impersonators, Comedy Queens, Bearded Queens, Queer Artists, Bio-Queens and Camp Queens among others.
+Are there particular labels you would like to use to characterize your drag?
 What kind of drag do you do?
 And what is your style of drag?

 Jakki: And so a lot of the- I think overall, we’re all drag artists because the art of drag is just the exaggeration of gender expression.
 So I don’t believe you need to be a man, born a man, and you have to do a female impersonation in order to be a drag performer.
 And you also don’t need to be a man to be a Drag Queen.
 Like there are successful Drag Queens out there, Creme Fatale.
-Um, uh, some names that come to mind.
+Um, uh, two of the names that I come to mind.
 They’re just like AFAB performers or AFAB people who are Drag Queens.
 And then you have just Drag Kings, who are like completely underrepresented.
 Like I don’t hear about any of them.
-Like that’s- that’s a problem.
-Um, I mean thank goodness Tenderoni, who is a famous Drag Kind in Chicago, just won Drag Queen of the year at a pageant.
-And really helped with the representation of drag artists all over.
+Like that’s– that’s a problem.
+Um, I mean thank goodness Tenderoni, who is a famous Drag King in Chicago, just won Drag Queen of the year at Alaska’s pageant and really helped with the representation of drag artists all over.
 And you have Landon Cider who just won Dragula season three.
-And I just think it’s like important to understand where these labels come from and understand how they can develop.
+And I just think it’s like important to understand where these labels come from and understanding how they can develop.
 Because as time goes on, we realize that everything is evolving and gender doesn’t need to be just tied to – or drag performance and gender expression should not be tied to sex and your sex organs and stuff like that.

-Jakki: And I feel like that is a lot of the narrative still looks like -Drag Queens so how’s it feel to talk?
-It’s like, what do you- you don’t need to talk to be considered a drag queen.
+Jakki: And I feel like that is a lot of the narrative still looks like -Drag Queens so how’s it feel to tuck?
+It’s like, what do you- you don’t need to tuck to be considered a drag queen.
 And even with like trans, uh, performers like Aurora Sexton, like she’s fully a drag queen.
 She happens to be trans, but she’s also a drag queen.
-Like she, they don’t need to be like labled.
+Like she, they don’t need to be like labeled.
 And they don’t need to be excluded from this, that and the other.
 Like it is what it is.
 But that’s my own low philosophy talk about that.
 I’m a drag artist, drag queen.
-Very from hello, royalty, you know all that selfishness.
+Very femme, hello, royalty, you know all that selfishness.

 Baylee: So you would say that your style is just drag?

 Jakki: Style, sorry.
-I always get stuck in the sentence.
+I always get stuck in tangents.
 Okay so my style for me, that’s something I’m still discovering.
-I just know that when I’m in drag, I love to be very pretty and like my definition of pretty is not- definitely not what other people’s definition of the prettiest is.
-Um, but I think I was kind of shy growing up, not being able to explore my queerness because I just don’t know fashion.
+I just know that when I’m in drag, I love to be very pretty and like my definition of pretty is not– definitely not what other people’s definition of pretty is.
+Um, but I think I was kind of stunted growing up, not being able to explore my queerness because I just don’t know fashion.
 So I just don’t know what looks right.
 Um, but I try to be very- I like the Campy Comedy side to things.
 Um, I consider my kind of comedy as like a dad pun.
-Like dad jokes, humor, and I kind of like to explore that in my drag.
-But if you go to my Instagram, it’s mostly just like, for the most part, cookie cutter drag of like, I’m feeling pretty in this and I want to look glamorous.
-So I think my style in the future, and if I were to develop with like a skill and unlimited funds, I would love to be just the high glamorous person there is without like the standards of like, you need a pad, you can have boobs, you need this, that or the other.
-And like, I just want to look pretty doing what I do.
+Like dad joke humor, and I kind of like to explore that in my drag.
+But if you go on my Instagram, it’s mostly just like, for the most part, cookie cutter drag of like, I am feeling pretty in this and I want to look glamorous.
+So I think my style in the future, and if I were to develop with like a skill and unlimited funds, I would love to be just the high glamorous person there is without like the standards of like, you need a pad, you need to have boobs, you need this, that or the other.
+And like, I just want to look pretty doing what I want to do.